-There are three classifications for home day care recognized by Texas, so it’s important to understand each.
+There are three classifications for home daycare recognized by Texas, so it’s important to understand each.

-Licensed Family Homes are private residences owned and operated by at least one adult with up to three children, of no relation, brought into the home.
-In addition to these children, the homeowner/day care provider can care for their own children or relatives with a maximum number of children set at 12.
+- Licensed Family Homes are private residences owned and operated by at least one adult with up to three children, of no relation, brought into the home.
+In addition to these children, the homeowner/daycare provider can care for their own children or relatives with a maximum number of children set at 12.
 The primary caregiver for all these children only needs to be 18 years of age.

-Registered Child Care Homes are structured roughly the same way as Licensed Family Homes except they are restricted to only six young children (who are not school aged) and six additional children who go to school and can only attend the day care home during after-school hours.
+- Registered Child Care Homes are structured roughly the same way as Licensed Family Homes except they are restricted to only six young children (who are not school-aged) and six additional children who go to school and can only attend the daycare home during after-school hours.
 The primary caregiver must be at least 21 years of age.

-Licensed Child Care Homes are allowed a maximum of 12 children, but that number can fluctuate down if very young children are being cared for.
+- Licensed Child Care Homes are allowed a maximum of 12 children, but that number can fluctuate down if very young children are being cared for.
 These facilities are inspected every 10 to 12 months and the primary caregiver has to be over the age of 21.

-Both Registered and Licensed Child Care homes most follow several requirements set forth in the Minimum Standard Rules of the Texas Department of Family and Protective Services and the licensing requirements in the Human Resourses Code, Chapter 42.
+Both Registered and Licensed Child Care Homes must follow several requirements set forth in the Minimum Standard Rules of the Texas Department of Family and Protective Services and the licensing requirements in the Human Resources Code, Chapter 42.
 These requirements mainly cover the education level of the caregiver, CPR certification, minimum amount of play areas, and other items.
 The full statute can be found here.

-“If your current day care provider cannot provide you with sufficient documentation of liability coverage, you need to switch day cares,” Cannon advised.
+“If your current daycare provider cannot provide you with sufficient documentation of liability coverage, you need to switch daycares,” Cannon advised.
 “If your child is injured by, or on the premises of, a home child care facility, you should speak to a Texas personal injury lawyer immediately to determine what regulations apply and what rights you have.”